akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--With this method, you can quickly get a read/write Git server up and running for a handful of developers.-->

-Mit dieser Methode kannst Du schnell für eine Handvoll Entwickler einen Lese/Schreib Git-Server zum Laufen bekommen.
+Mit dieser Methode kannst Du schnell für eine Handvoll Entwickler einen Lese/Schreib-Git-Server zum Laufen bekommen.

 <!--As an extra precaution, you can easily restrict the 'git' user to only doing Git activities with a limited shell tool called `git-shell` that comes with Git.
 If you set this as your 'git' user’s login shell, then the 'git' user can’t have normal shell access to your server.
 To use this, specify `git-shell` instead of bash or csh for your user’s login shell.
 To do so, you’ll likely have to edit your `/etc/passwd` file:-->